pfitchen0/bare-bones-stm32g0xx/tutorials/blink/README.md

 .PHONY: all clean flash
 ```

-The above rules allow us to: (1) build and "link" our single `blink.c` file into `blink.elf`; (2) objcopy that `blink.elf` into `blink.bin` that can be directly placed in our MCU's flash memory; (3) clean our build (i.e. remove intermediate and final output files for a "clean" slate to start our next build from scratch); and (4) take `blink.bin` and place it in our STM32G031's flash memory at address `0x08000000`.
+The above rules allow us to: (1) build and "link" our single `main.c` file into `firmware.elf`; (2) objcopy that `firmware.elf` into `firmware.bin` that can be directly placed in our MCU's flash memory; (3) clean our build (i.e. remove intermediate and final output files for a "clean" slate to start our next build from scratch); and (4) take `firmware.bin` and place it in our STM32G031's flash memory at address `0x08000000`.
 From the STM32G0xx memory map defined in the [reference manual](https://www.st.com/resource/en/reference_manual/rm0444-stm32g0x1-advanced-armbased-32bit-mcus-stmicroelectronics.pdf), we can see that `0x08000000` is the starting location for our firmware programs in flash memory (this is common for every STM32 MCU that I know of, but may not be true for other MCU families - check your part's documentation).
 More on this to follow in the next section on linkerscripts.

 The `all` and `.PHONY` targets are special `Makefile` rules. `all` is the default target that will be built if you just run `make`. `.PHONY` is used to specify which build rule targets are *not* the name of a file.
 So, for example, the `$(BIN)` rule is not phony, but `clean`, `flash`, and `all` are.